Have you ever thought about why it’s difficult to save money especially when you are already living life on a low budget?

 The debt snowball method, where you attack the smallest balance first.

-A debt consolidation loan, where you merge your debts into a single payment.
+A debt consolidation loan, is where you merge your debts into a single payment.
 This is only a good option if you’re lowering your interest rates.

 A balance transfer credit card, where you transfer your balances to a card with a 0% promotional interest rate.